-Lobe is a popular machine learning program from Microsoft that allows you to automatically train a custom machine learning model that can be shipped from within your app.
+Lobe is a popular Machine Learning program from Microsoft that allows you to automatically train a custom Machine Learning model that can be shipped from within your app.

-While this sounds similar to Levity, there are a few differences which we are keen to point out!
+While this sounds similar to Levity, there are a few differences that we are keen to point out!
 Both work well but have different strengths and ultimately each works best for a different purpose!

 Both focus on classification

 Lobe's core focus lies only in image classification - it doesn't do object detection yet (though this is coming soon!).

 Levity is also a classification tool.
 However, besides image classification, Levity also offers text and document classification leveraging NLP capabilities.